nomad-57/site-zola-lightspeed/README.md

 ## Options

 ### Title
-Set a title and description in the config to appear in the site header:
+Set a title and description in the config to appear in the site header, This should ideally be placed on the top of your config.toml:

 ```toml
 title = "Different strokes"
 description = "for different folks"
 ```

 ### Footer-menu
-Set a field in `extra` with a key of `footer_links`:
+Set a field in `[extra]` with a key of `footer_links`:

 ```toml
 [extra]